 It’s not difficult to clean gutters, but it will require you to get on a ladder – so be careful and ask someone to watch you, if you need to.

 Ideally, clean your gutters at least two days after it has stopped raining.
 It’ll make the job much easier!
 Don your gloves, grab a bucket, and clear out as many leaves and as much debris as you can.
 Then, flush out the gutter with water.
 If your downspouts are allowing water to flow freely, your job is done.
 If not, you’ve got a clog, which will require you to use a plumbing snake to unblock the pipe.
+This is also a great time to install gutter guards.

 5. Clear up weeds and dead foliage